unixwzrd/venvutil/README.md

   - [buildvenvs](#buildvenvs)
   - [Misc Items from the old oobabooga-macOS repository](#misc-items-from-the-old-oobabooga-macos-repository)
     - [I've moved these things to here for now.](#ive-moved-these-things-to-here-for-now)

+## 2024-10-30 - `genmd` Now pre-populates exclusions with .gitignore

+I thoughht it mighht be nice to add twop options to `genmd` to limit the files and directories that are included and excluded.
+These are the `-C` and `-g` options.
+The .gitignore is included in the exclusions and inclusions by default.
+Typically you would want to exclude those files anyway.
+I plan to move this to a change log at some point, but have additional projects to get loaded.

+One project I have almost completed is an extension for Safari to extract all of your CharGPT history into a JSON file.
+I'll also have a couple of utilities for parsing it and producing markdown content by date ranges and other criteria.
+This is so you can get a new GPT instance up ad running as quickly as possible using the context from a prior GPT instance.
+These are all tools for assisting your workflow when working with ChatGPT.
+These extracts may be uploaded where a GPT will summarize the conversation and use that for initializing its context.

+I do have further plans for this repository, but want to get some other projects moved along further and pushed to make them available as quickly as possibel.

 ## 2024-10-28 - Updates and stability enhancements to `genmd`